HRA vs. HSA: Which Plan Is Right for You

 2. 2

-Only reimburses expenses after you meet your HDHP minimum deductible.
+This type of HRA only reimburses expenses after you meet your HDHP minimum deductible.
 For 2025, HDHPs must have minimum deductibles of $1,650 for individuals and $3,300 for family coverage.
-Your HRA can't pay a single claim until you hit these thresholds, which preserves your HSA eligibility.
+Your HRA can’t pay a single claim until you reach these amounts, which keeps you eligible for HSA contributions.

 3. 3